diku-dk/futhark-book/introduction.rst

 The introduction of language based cost models is of course not a silver bullet, but they may help isolate the assumptions under which performance reasoning is made.
-Guy Blelloch’s seminal work on NESL :cite:`blelloch1990vector,blelloch1994implementation` introduces a cost model based on the concept of *work*, which, in abstract terms, defines a notion of the total work done by a program, and the concept
+Guy Blelloch's seminal work on NESL :cite:`blelloch1990vector,blelloch1994implementation` introduces a cost model based on the concept of *work*, which, in abstract terms, defines a notion of the total work done by a program, and the concept